 JAWS

-JAWS is a screen reader for individuals with limited or no visibility.
-Its purpose is to make Microsoft Windows accessible to blind and visually impaired users.
-It accomplishes this by providing the user with access to the information displayed on the screen via text-to-speech or by means of Braille display and allows for comprehensive keyboard interaction with the computer.
+JAWS is a screen reader for individuals with limited or no vision.
+Its makes Microsoft Windows accessible to users by providing access to the information displayed on the screen via text-to-speech or by means of Braille display and allows for comprehensive keyboard interaction with the computer.

 Please click here for additional training on how to use JAWS.